 So, why is the iPhone saying “iPhone is disabled connect to iTunes?”
 And how do you fix the issue so that you can use the iPhone again?
 The answers to these questions are usually easy.
-So, grab a quick cup of coffee and relax.
 In this step-by-step guide, we’ll explain why your device says iPhone is disabled connect to iTunes, and most importantly, show you how to unlock so that you can reenable your iPhone and start using it again.
 We’ll also walk you through how to unlock a disabled iphone without itunes.

 Why is My iPhone Disabled?

 If you enter the wrong passcode repeatedly, your iPhone will automatically be disabled for sometimes and it will display iPhone is disabled error notification on the screen.